ontodev/robot/docs/reason.md

 If the input module contains at least one import, axioms in the debug module will be tagged with the source ontology, to assist in debugging.

+## Equivalent Class Axioms

+By default, ROBOT ignores one-to-one equivalent classes (e.g. `A EquivalentTo B`).
+But, in many cases, inferring equivalence between two classes is usually a sign that something has gone wrong.

+Sometimes we want to avoid equivalence between named classes at all (in the case of OBO, where we strive for orthogonality).
+This can be done through `--equivalent-classes-allowed <arg>` (shorthand `-e`).

+The `<arg>` options are:

+ * `all`: always allow (default behavior)
+ * `none`: never allow
+ * `asserted-only`: allow asserted equivalence, but throw an error if equivalence is inferred

 ## Generated Axioms

 By default, the `reason` operation will only assert inferred subclass axioms.
 This can be configured with the `--axiom-generators` option.
 OWLAPI provides the following inferred axiom generators: